Buy Fresh Buy Local Chesapeake

 ||...a Chesapeake Bay blue crab ...

-Look at the two items below.
+Tomatoes and crabs.
 They are both local foods, but there's something else that intimately ties them together.

 When the farmers growing the tomatoes farm sustainably (using techniques that conserve soil and water)—keeping costs down and their soil productive—less pollution (dirt and fertilizers) flows into local streams and the Chesapeake Bay.
 When water is clear with little muddy sediment or algae (which can bloom from too much fertilizer), sunlight is able to reach the bottom, nourishing underwater grasses.
 These rooted grasses provide critical habitat for young crabs and many other aquatic Bay species.